WithSecureLabs/cloud-wiki/docs/azure/services/azure_monitoring.md

 |Azure Activity Logs|Azure Subscription|Operations performed on each Azure resource in the subscription at the management plane.
 Determine who did what and when regarding any operations takes against resources in your subscription. |
 |Azure Active Directory Audit Logs|Azure Tenant|History of sign-in activity and audit trail of changes made in Azure AD|

-A more complete list of the various data sources can be seen here: https://docs.microsoft.com/en-us/azure/azure-monitor/agents/data-sources
+A more complete list of the various data sources can be seen [here](https://docs.microsoft.com/en-us/azure/azure-monitor/agents/data-sources).

 ### Log destinations

 Logs can generally be sent to several destinations depending on what you would like to do with them.
 They are the following three:

-* Log Analytics workspace - this is where you can retain a lot of your logs and run log queries and alerts based on some conditions.
+- Log Analytics workspace - this is where you can retain a lot of your logs and run log queries and alerts based on some conditions.
 Although the alerts may not be as useful as Microsoft Defender for Cloud that can provide some better security related alerting, you can still technically do all relevant stuff from here.
 In regard to log queries, Log Analytics workspaces are used by Azure Sentinel as a backbone for the request processing bit.
-* Event hub - Send platform log data outside of Azure, for e.g. to a third-party SIEM or custom telemetry platform.
+- Event hub - Send platform log data outside of Azure, for e.g. to a third-party SIEM or custom telemetry platform.
-* Azure Storage - long-term storage/archive of your logs for auditing or backup.
+- Azure Storage - long-term storage/archive of your logs for auditing or backup.

 ### Microsoft Sentinel vs Azure Log Analytics